Order Status and Informtion

 How do I register my bike for warranty?

-Mike’s Bikes ensures that the world-class brands we sell have the highest standards in regard to their warranties.
+Mack Cycle ensures that the world-class brands we sell have the highest standards in regard to their warranties.
 To register your bike, it's best to do so directly through the manufacturer's website.

-Whether you purchased your bike through our website or in one of our retail stores, Mike’s Bikes is an authorized dealer of the brands we sell, and we are here to assist you however we can.
+Whether you purchased your bike through our website or in-store at Mack Cycle.
+We are an authorized dealer of the brands we sell, and we are here to assist you however we can.Β In order to register your product, please find the steps below!

-Step 1:
+Step 1:Β

 The first step to register your new bike is to verify the warranty through the manufacturer's website.
 Visit their website and confirm the warranty for your specific product.
 Check what the warranty covers, and see if they offer an online registration option (which they almost certainly do).
 For example:

-- Cervélo: Bike registration
+- CervΓ©lo:Β Bike registration

-Step 2:
+Step 2:Β

 Manufacturers usually require proof of purchase, serial number, size, model of the product you are registering, as well as the registered owner's details, so make sure to have those handy and enter them accurately.